rowsquared/classifAI/ENV_SETUP.md

 1. Set strong passwords for both DATABASE and DEFAULT_ADMIN
 2. Use environment variables or secrets management (not `.env` file)
 3. Generate a new NEXTAUTH_SECRET
-4. Set NEXTAUTH_URL to your production domain
+4. Set AUTH_URL/NEXTAUTH_URL to your production domain and remove/disable AUTH_TRUST_HOST